Linuxfabrik/lfops/roles/freeipa_server/README.md

 * Do not use an existing domain or hostname unless you own the domain.
 It's a common mistake to use `example.com`.
 We recommend to use a reserved top level domain from RFC2606 for private test installations, e.g. `ipa.test`.
 * Install the [ansible-freeipa Ansible Collection](https://github.com/freeipa/ansible-freeipa) on the Ansible control node.
 This can be done by calling `ansible-galaxy collection install freeipa.ansible_freeipa`.

-After running this role (and for now until implemented), run this as root:
+On RHEL 8+, after running this role (and for now until implemented), run this as root:

 ```
 authselect current